ryjen/ryjen.github.io/content/post/selfhosting-journey.md

 Tools like Chef, Ansible or straight up custom scripting can create server-in-a-box.

-In terms of servers, I can only choose to host on canadian soil through infrastructure services.
+In terms of servers, I can only choose to host on Canadian soil through infrastructure services.
 Can I haz my email Google?

 ## Security

 It is difficult to let go of enterprise invisible hand for security.
-But its not uncommon for big company silos to be inaware of holes in thier black box because it is not open source.
+But its not uncommon for big company silos to be unaware of holes in thier black box because it is not open source.

-Common internet standards are more mature than they used to be and self-hosting seems feasible for a small time person like myself... (ie - no spearphishing).
+Common Internet standards are more mature than they used to be and self-hosting seems feasible for a small time person like myself... (ie - no spearphishing).

 Having run security audit tools on my setup gives me further confidence.